What does ditching the diet mentality mean?

 In an effort to ditch diet culture I'm always looking for more like minded people on social media!
 Share your favorite body positive, health at every size, or weight inclusive social media accounts in the comment section below.

 I'd love to help you break up with diet culture!
-If you're interested in learning how to ditch diets for good, get back to enjoying your favorite foods, and managing your health please feel free to email me at firstname.lastname@example.org or click the "Contact Me" button at the bottom of this page!
+Sign-up for your FREE 15-min consult today to learn how to ditch diets for good, get back to enjoying your favorite foods, and reclaim your health!
+Be the first to know about the latest nutrition trends by joining the Wholesome Start Tribe!